HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authorization/controlling_access/user_group_permission/h_ug_perms_explicit.md

----
-id: h_ug_perms_explicit
-title: Assigning explicit roles to users and groups
+# Assigning explicit roles to users and groups
----